-On September 2, 1940 President Theodore Roosevelt dedicated the Great Smoky Mountains National Park to the Rockefeller family.
+On September 2, 1940 President Theodore Roosevelt dedicated the Great Smoky Mountains National Park to the people, commemorating this dedication with a monument honoring the Rockefeller family.
 The monument stands on the state line between North Carolina and Tennessee near Newfound Gap.

 In 1940 President Franklin D. Roosevelt dedicated the Great Smoky Mountains National Park for the “permanent enjoyment of the people.”
 He spoke from the Rockefeller Monument at Newfound Gap.
 The monument was erected for Rockefeller’s generous donation of $5 million dollars, in memory of his wife Laura Spelman Rockefeller, that helped purchase the land for the park.